 The proper place for the celebration of marriage is in the church.
 Man and woman enter a covenant with God and each other, and this is properly done in God's house.
 God is the one who, in His love, will unite the couple.
 Catholic marriage requires the man and woman to exchange their consent to each other before the Church's minister and two witnesses, and this is done in the presence of the Lord.
-Marriage is not a private affair, but it is a public commitment with wide consequences, involving the whole church and the whole community.
+Marriage is not simply a private affair, but it is a public commitment with wide consequences, involving the whole church and the whole community.
 So there are many reasons to hold your wedding in the church proper.
-In the Diocese of Duluth, as throughout the Church in general, outdoor marriages are not permitted.

 I was married before and am not a Catholic, so why do I need to go through this whole annulment process before I get married to a Catholic?
 The Catholic Church sees marriage as sacred and God-given.
 Because it is the two Christian spouses who actually bring about a sacramental marriage when they exchange their consent, the Catholic Church recognizes marriages of non-Catholic Christians to each other as valid marriages.
 Thus, when a non-Catholic seeks to marry a Catholic in the Catholic Church, we presume that the person's first marriage is valid until proven otherwise.

 If the bride-to-be is pregnant, can the couple be married in the Church?